PhilipWinchester/PhilipWinchester.github.io/_posts/2019-06-05-making-the-middle-count.md

 </div>

 ## The code
-**It would be useful to calculate the above score for all possible combinations of five middle men.** This will be the the goal of this section.* It is of course not necessary to consider all midfielders and forwards in £5.5m-£7.5m range, but perhaps a subset of players who are in good form and are likely to play well going forward.
+**It would be useful to calculate the above score for all possible combinations of five middle men.** This will be the the goal of this section.* It is of course not necessary to consider all midfielders and forwards in the £5.5m-£7.5m range, but perhaps a subset of players who are in good form and are likely to play well going forward.
 I have decided to look at players who have at least 48 total points or 5 in the FPL form rating.
-The bellow table displays which teams have players under this condition.
+The table below displays which teams have players under this condition.
 In total, there are 30 players we wish to consider.

 <div>
 <table>